-A covered put is the same risk profile as a naked short call.
+A covered put has the same risk profile as a naked short call.

 Gap risk refers to a stock opening significantly higher or lower than its previous close because of a catalyst.
 For example, we tend to see a lot of gaps occur after a company announces earnings.

-Furthermore, there are certain types of stocks you should avoid trading this strategy with:
+Furthermore, there are certain types of stocks you should avoid trading the covered put strategy with:

 There is plenty of edge in shorting options.
-However, there is some risk worth not taking.
+However, there are some risks not worth taking.

-You should avoid small-cap stocks for this strategy because many of them are volatile.
-For example, on March 4, Nightstar Therapeutics (NITE) gapped higher by 66% after Biogen it announced it would acquire the company.
+You should avoid using the covered put strategy on small-cap stocks because many of them are volatile.
+For example, on March 4, Nightstar Therapeutics (NITE) gapped higher by 66% after Biogen announced it would acquire the company.

 source: Yahoo Finance

-However, if you trade ETFs like the SPY or large-cap stocks like Apple, then you should be fine trading the strategy.
+However, if you trade ETFs like the SPY or large-cap stocks like Apple, then you should be fine implementing the covered put option strategy.

 When Covered Puts Make Sense

-Now, this is a mildly bearish strategy.
-You put it on because you feel like the stock isn’t going to run higher much and possibly even decline.
-A bearish strategy would be to short the stock or be long puts.
+Remember that the covered put strategy is considered mildly bearish.
+You will generally use covered put options because you feel like the stock isn’t going to run much higher and it will possibly even decline.
+A bearish strategy would be to short the stock or be long on puts.
 That’s why it is essential to ask yourself if your position matches your opinion.

-If you are a technical trader, you want to try to find a spot where you believe the stock is having a difficult time cracking through resistance.
+If you are a technical trader, you’ll want to try to find a spot where you believe the stock is having a difficult time cracking through resistance.